manasvithakur/GettingCleaningData/CodeBook.md

 activity_names = contents of the table activity_labels.txt
 column names for this data frame are changes to "Activity" and "Name"

-Total1 = this data frame contains an additional column where activity numbers are replaced by activity names.
-Total columns on this data frame are 564

-Tidyset = this data frame has data in Total1 grouped by Activity and Subject
+Tidyset = this data frame has data in total grouped by Activity and Subject

 ——————————Stepwise description———————————